LeoBrett/LeoBrett/README.md

 - 👋 Hi, I’m @LeoBrett
 - 👀 I’m interested in ... embedded systems, wireless communications, and signal processing
-- 🌱 I’m currently learning ... about image and audio processing
+- 🌱 I’m currently learning ... image and audio processing
 - 💞️ I’m looking to collaborate on ... projects related to any of three stated interests
 - 📫 How to reach me ... @leojbrett@gmail.com